 National PROMs and NJR data

-The Amplitude platform provides hospitals with a largely automated process to link both the workflows and the data of these two databases into one system whilst using that platforms’ electronic data upload functionality to submit the datasets directly to the relevant organisations who run the NJR and National PROMs registries.
+The Amplitude platform provides hospitals with a largely automated process to link both the workflows and the data of these two databases into one system, whilst using that platform’s electronic data upload functionality to submit the datasets directly to the relevant organisations that run the NJR and National PROMs registries.

-For the first time, hospitals can view the data alongside each other and observe the long-term outcomes of the interventions carried out and measure the benefit of the surgery to the patient, over time.
-It also allows the hospital to identify evidenced, best practice when faced with multiple treatment options.
+For the first time, hospitals can view the data alongside each other and observe the long-term outcomes of the interventions carried out and measure the benefit of the surgery to the patient over time.
+It also allows the hospital to identify best practice when faced with multiple treatment options.